duerig/appnet.js/README.md

 ## Download

-The current release is at:
+When using this package with jQuery, the current release can be found at:

 <ul>
   <li><a href="https://raw.github.com/duerig/appnet.js/master/dist/release/appnet.2.js">Full Source</a></li>